 If you’d like to know how much does it cost to charter a private jet, it averages between $1,300 and $3,000 per flying hour.
 That’s the price for chartering a light executive jet.
 However, you’ll pay $4,000 to $8,000 per flying hour for a midsize jet.
 Furthermore, it costs up to $13,000 per flying hour for a large luxury jet.
 Unless you need to fly often, chartering might make more economic sense than purchase.

 Frequently Asked Questions

 Is it smarter to lease a private jet or own it outright?

 Outright ownership allows you take depreciation deductions for your business jet.
 You can upgrade or sell the aircraft whenever you like.
 With leasing, you don’t need to make a long-term financial commitment.
-Leasing is less expensive than purchasing, but you might lock yourself in with a long-term lease.
+Leasing an aircraft is less expensive than purchasing, but you might lock yourself in with a long-term lease.

 What is a sale leaseback?